informalsystems/tendermint-rs/docs/architecture/adr-003-light-client-core-verification.md

   the traits for the tendermint specific data structures

 The `light` crate should have minimal dependencies and not depend on `tendermint`.
-This way it will be kept clean, easy to test, and easily used for variatons on tendermint with different header and vote data types.
+This way it will be kept clean, easy to test, and easily used for variations on tendermint with different header and vote data types.

 The light crate exposes traits for the block header, validator set, and commit with the minimum information necessary to support general light client logic.

 According to the specification, the key functionality the light client